yujiwh/EDtunnel/README.md

 2. When deploy in worker.dev, you can set proxyIP in `_worker.js` file. variable name is `proxyIP`.

-note: `proxyIP` is the ip or domain you want to set. this means that the proxyIP is used to route traffic through a proxy rather than directly to a website that is using Cloudflare's (CDN). if you don't set this variable, connection to the Cloudflare IP will be cancelled (or blocked)...
+note: `proxyIP` is the ip or domain you want to set. this means that the proxyIP is used to route traffic through a proxy rather than directly to a website that is using Cloudflare's (CDN). if you don't set this variable, connection to the Cloudflare IP will be cancelled (or blocked).

 resons: Outbound TCP sockets to Cloudflare IP ranges are temporarily blocked, please refer to the [tcp-sockets documentation](https://developers.cloudflare.com/workers/runtime-apis/tcp-sockets/#considerations)

 ## Usage

-frist, open your pages.dev domain `https://edtunnel.pages.dev/` in your browser, then you can see the following page:
+First, open your pages.dev domain `https://edtunnel.pages.dev/` in your browser, then you can see the following page:
 The path `/uuid your seetting` to get the clash config and vless:// link.